 - Public disclosures (website)

 - "Meets" or "does not meet"

 - "Not determined" no longer required

+- If not determined, SARA policy 5.2 indicates current contact information should be provided

 - Should be "meets" in U.S. states/territories where students are located OR advertising/recruiting for the licensure program.

 - Individual direct disclosures (email)

 - Student location is key

 - Prior to Initial Enrollment if "not determined" or "does not meet"

 - Would also need written attestation

 - 14 calendar days from becoming aware of change to "does not meet"